 History of attempts to prove the fifth postulate; emphasis on plane synthetic hyperbolic geometry; brief treatment of other types of non-Euclidean geometry.

 520A.
 Linear Algebra (3) I, II

-Prerequisite: Mathematics 142 or 152
+Prerequisite: Mathematics 142 or 252.

 A study of linear equations, Euclidean spaces, linear transformations, matrices, determinants, and eigenvalues.
+(This course will be offered for the last time during the 1986-87 academic

 520B.
 Applied Linear Algebra (3)

-Prerequisite: Mathematics 520A
+Prerequisite: Mathematics 520A.

-Jordan forms, vector and matrix norms, condition numbers, generalized inverses, linear programming, analysis of a few standard algorithms in linear algebra
+Jordan forms, vector and matrix norms, condition numbers, generalized inverses, linear programming, analysis of a few standard algorithms in linear algebra.
+(This course will be offered for the last time during the 1986-87 academic year.)
 521A-521B.
-Modern Algebra (3-3) I, II

-Prerequisites: Mathematics 142 or 152.
+Abstract Algebra (3-3) I, II Prerequisites: Mathematics 142 or 252.
 Mathematics 521A is prerequisite to 521B.

-Selected topics from modern algebra to include an introduction to the theory of groups, theory of equations, and finite mathematics.

-522. Number Theory (3)

-Prerequisite: Mathematics 142 or 152
+Selected topics from abstract algebra to include an introduction to the theory of groups, theory of equations, and finite mathematics.
+522. Number Theory (3) Prerequisite: Mathematics 142 or 252.

-Selected topics from the theory of numbers to include congruences.
-Diophantine equations, and a study of prime numbers.

-523. Mathematical Logic (3)

-Prerequisite: Mathematics 142 or 151 or Philosophy 120.
+Selected topics from the theory of numbers to include congruences, Diophantine equations, and a study of prime numbers.
+523. Mathematical Logic (3) Prerequisite: Mathematics 142 or 151 or Philosophy 120.
 The logical rules of proof governing sentential connectives and the universal and existential quantifiers with applications.
 Not open to students with credit in Philosophy 521.
+524. Linear Algebra (3) I, II Prerequisite: Mathematics 253.

+Systems of linear equations and inequalities, normed linear spaces, matrix norms, condition numbers, generalized inverses, linear, bilinear and quadratic forms.
+Euclidean spaces, Sylvester's law, the spectral theorem, and canonical forms.
+Not open to students with credit in Mathematics 520A-520B.

 530. Differential Equations (3) I, II

-Prerequisite: Mathematics 142 or 152.
+Prerequisite: Mathematics 142 or 252.

 Ordinary differential equations with applications to geometry, physics and chemistry.
 Not open to students with credit in Mathematics 340A.
+(This course will be offered for the last time during the 1986-87 academic year.)

 531. Partial Differential Equations (3)

-Prerequisite: Mathematics 530.
+Prerequisite: Mathematics 537.

 Study of boundary-initial value problems via separation of variables, eigenfunction expansions, Green's functions, and transform methods.
 Introductory material includes uniform convergence, divergence theorems and Fourier series.
-Not open to students with credit in Mathematics 340B.
+Not open to students with credit in Mathematics

 532. Functions of a Complex Variable (3)

-Prerequisite: Mathematics 142 or 152.
+Prerequisite: Mathematics 142 or 252.

-Analytic functions, Cauchy-Riemann equations, theorem of Cauchy, Laurent series, calculus of residues: 533.
-Vector Analysis and Differential Geometry (3) Prerequisite: Mathematics 142 or 152.
+Analytic functions, Cauchy-Riemann equations, theorem of Cauchy, Laurent series, calculus of residues.
+533. Vector Analysis and Differential Geometry (3) Prerequisite: Mathematics 253.

 Vector algebra, differentiation and integration, classical theory of curves and surfaces, divergence theorem, Stokes' theorem and related integral theorems, curvilinear coordinates, elements of tensor analysis.
 Applications to geometry and physics.

 534A.
 Advanced Calculus I (3) I, II

-Prerequisite: Mathematics 142 or 152.
+Prerequisite: Mathematics 253.

-Properties of the real numbers, continuity and differentiability of functions of one real variable; the Riemann integral, infinite series, uniform convergence.
+Properties of the real numbers, continuity and differentiability of functions of one real variable, the Riemann integral, infinite series, uniform convergence.

 534B.
 Advanced Calculus II (3) I, II

 Prerequisite: Mathematics 534A.

-Functions of several real variables, continuity and differentiability transformations, Jacobian's, Green's and Stoke's Theorems
+Functions of several real variables; continuity and differentiability; transformations, Jacobians, Green's and Stokes' theorems.

 535. Introduction to Topology (3)

 Prerequisite: Mathematics 534A.